streamr-dev/network/packages/dht/README.md

 ## WebSocket Server TLS configuration

-Setting up TLS is important
+Setting up TLS is important if you wish to allow nodes running in the browser to connect to your node over websocket.
+If left unconfigured webrtc connections will be used.

 There two ways to configure TLS for a DhtNode's WS server.